 In this blog, we dive deeper into how leading brands leverage conversational AI and bots to improve customer satisfaction.

 How do companies use chatbots to improve their customer strategy?

 While businesses may not have the human power to respond to the mass influx of messages from customers, they can use conversational AI and bots to register requests, answer frequently asked questions, and send automated replies.
 Chatbots have the profound potential to open doors for new content marketing opportunities since they provide a way for brands to offer personalized experiences and deliver customized content to their audiences.

 Here are the top five ways how businesses use chatbots on social and live chat to:

 1. Offer support via familiar channels

-Using messenger bots on channels such as Facebook, Whatsapp, and Twitter makes a brand more accessible to a wider set of audience, especially Gen Z. Typically these customers experience a high degree of friction when they use a conventional support channel.
+Using messenger bots on channels such as Facebook, Whatsapp, and X, formerly Twitter makes a brand more accessible to a wider set of audience, especially Gen Z. Typically these customers experience a high degree of friction when they use a conventional support channel.

 2. Resource optimization

 Research suggests that chatbots can answer 80% of standard questions.
 The 24*7 availability of bots saves time and money for the organization and allows them to direct their agents to more critical problems than handling trivial requests.